VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-han.md

 - Repeat for consistency: Two consistent readings reduce error.
 If readings differ, try a slower lift with less sway.
 - Use tare if needed: Weigh your protective bag or a tote first, note the reading, then weigh again with the suitcase inside and subtract.
 Some mechanical units allow zeroing with the tote attached.

-For a step-by-step walkthrough and troubleshooting tips, see <a href="https://www.luggage-scale.com/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a>.
+For a step-by-step walkthrough and troubleshooting tips, see How to Use a Luggage Scale.

 ## Mechanical vs. Digital-Without-Batteries: Which Should You Choose?